+- > From the Menu bar, click on Project.

-- 1. Choose Project>Open Project.
+- Click on Open Project.

-- 2. Check the Open a remote project in the repository for remote projects or Open a local Project for offline (file based) projects.
+- Check the 'Open a remote project in the repository' for remote projects or 'Open a local Project' for offline (file based) projects.

-- 3. Select the project you wish to open.
+- Select the project you wish to open.